shahnawaz-lang/Turkish-language/verbs/verbal-negatives-yes-no-question.md

 Yorgun musunuz? - 'Are you tired' <br/>
 hasta mıyım? - 'Am I sick?' <br/>
-Aç mıyız? -Are we hungry <br/>
+Aç mıyız? - 'Are we hungry' <br/>
-kasap mısın? -Are you a butcher <br/>
+kasap mısın? - 'Are you a butcher' <br/>
--Is Istanbul beautiful? <br/>
+Istanbul güzel mi?(or midir) – 'Is Istanbul beautiful?' <br/>
--Is Istanbul a beautiful place? <br/>
+Istanbul güzel bir yer mi?-Is Istanbul a beautiful place? <br/>

+Among the personal endings, only the third person plural -lEr precedes mI:

+İyiler mi? - 'Are they well?'

+If de